 Usual Adult Dose for Rheumatoid Arthritis:

-Loading dose: 100 mg once daily for 3 days.
+Loading dose: 100 mg orally once a day for 3 days

 See also: Dosage Information (in more detail)